Ophiase/Big-Data-Project-IFEBY310/README.md

-# Big-Data-Project-II-IFEBY310
+# Analysis of Amazon Bike - Big-Data-IFEBY310

-A simple big data project for a university course.
+A big data project for a university course.

 ## Execution

-## Installation

 ## Sources